Jets use 4-goal third period to rally past Blackhawks 5-2 - WHIZ News

 The Blackhawks were all over the Jets for most of the period, making it 2-0 when Saad finished a perfect pass from Patrick Kane on Hellebuyck’s doorstep.
 Hellebuyck, who stopped Toews on a breakaway, had no chance on either goal.

+Toews recorded his 800th NHL career point, but was focused on the end result.

+“That’s a nice stepping-stone, nice to get a big number like that here in my hometown of Winnipeg, but unfortunately, we couldn’t get the two points,” Toews said.
+“We were looking good the first shift of the game.
+I thought it was going to be one of those nights, but I think they bounced back and obviously played their best late in the game.”

-NOTES: It was the second game of a six-game homestand for Winnipeg. … The Jets are 14-12-3 at home this season. … Blackhawks captain Jonathan Toews recorded his 800th NHL career point. … Winnipeg will induct Thomas Steen and Randy Carlyle into its Hall of Fame on Tuesday night.
+NOTES: It was the second game of a six-game homestand for Winnipeg. … The Jets are 14-12-3 at home this season. … Winnipeg will induct Thomas Steen and Randy Carlyle into its Hall of Fame on Tuesday night.

 UP NEXT